DATA PROCESSING AGREEMENT

 4.8 When processing the Personal Data on behalf of the Customer, GivePanel shall:

-4.8.1 not process the Personal Data outside the European Economic Area (all EU member states, plus Iceland, Liechtenstein, and Norway) (“EEA”) without the prior written consent of the Customer (such consent not to be unreasonably withheld or delayed) and, where the Customer consents to such a transfer to a country that is outside of the EEA, to comply with the obligations of GivePanel under the provisions applicable to transfers of Personal Data to third countries set out in Chapter 5 of the GDPR by providing an adequate level of protection to any Personal Data that is transferred.
-Where such a Sub-Processor has been appointed by GivePanel prior to the entering into of the Master Agreement, the entering into of the Master Agreement shall be deemed written notice as required under this clause;
+4.8.1 not process the Personal Data outside the UK or the European Economic Area (all EU member states, plus Iceland, Liechtenstein, and Norway) (“EEA”) without the prior written consent of the Customer (such consent not to be unreasonably withheld or delayed) and, where the Customer consents to such a transfer to a country that is outside of the UK or the EEA, to comply with the obligations of GivePanel under the provisions applicable to transfers of Personal Data to third countries set out in the UK GDPR by providing an adequate level of protection to any Personal Data that is transferred;

 4.8.2 not transfer any of the Personal Data to any third party without the written consent of the Customer and, in the event of such consent, the Personal Data shall be transferred strictly subject to the terms of a suitable agreement, as set out in Clause 7;